asaxena2019/gatsby-chill/src/markdown-pages/21-media-list.md

 ___
 one thing i've become more conscious about is the media i interact with every day. although there will be criticism about everything, i try to keep an open mind on pieces and carve my own thoughts on a clean slate.

-most of these are recommendations, and i'm always open to more, especially those related to society, civic duty, and the environment :)
+most of these are recommendations, and i'm always open to more, especially those related to technology, sociology, and sustainability :)

-*updated january 14*
+*updated january 18*

 ##### books
 - hard things about hard things - ben horowitz